WJCW: History

 Jim Wilson/Tri-Cities Broadcasting sold WJCW and WQUT to Bloomington Broadcasting in 1981.

 The original studios were located in downtown Johnson City.
 The transmitter site was on Princeton Road in North Johnson City.
-In 1977, new studios and transmitter site were built in Gray TN.
+In 1977, new studios and transmitter site were built in Gray, Tennessee.
 The new location allowed the station's signal to cover a larger area, especially north of Johnson City, plus delivering a better signal to Kingsport.

 In the 1980s, listeners began shifting to FM radio for music, so in 1990, WJCW became the Tri-Cities' first news/talk station.

 In 2000, the station was sold to Citadel Broadcasting, a forerunner of Cumulus.

 Programming

-Weekdays begin with a local news and information show called Thinking Out Loud with hosts Elic Thomas and Carl Swann.
-Elic Thomas was hired late in 2021 after Co-host Tim Cable died due to complications from Covid-19.
-The rest of the weekday schedule is made up of nationally syndicated talk shows, including Dan Bongino, Chris Plante, Ben Shapiro, Mark Levin, Michael J. Knowles, "Red Eye Radio" and "America in The Morning."
+Most of WJCW's weekday schedule is made up of nationally syndicated talk shows.
+At dawn, America in the Morning is heard, followed by This Morning, America's First News with Gordon Deal, The Chris Plante Show, The Vince Coglianese Show, The Charlie Kirk Show, The Mark Levin Show, The Chad Benson Show, America at Night with Rick Valdes and Red Eye Radio.
+One hour of local talk is heard each morning at 8, In Touch with Don Helman.

 Weekend programming includes shows on money, health, cars and other topics, some of which are paid brokered programming.
 NASCAR races are also broadcast.
 Most hours begin with world and national news from ABC News Radio.